Menu

 Safeguarding

-Nominated Governor responsible for Child Protection: Mrs Belinda Hancock
+Mrs Belinda Hancock Nominated Governor responsible for Child Protection

-Staff are asked to follow this link and submit their concern.
+Staff are asked use the button below to submit their concern.
 The DSL/DDSL will respond within 48 hours.

 What is Safeguarding?